Equity capital markets in Brazil: regulatory overview

 Minutes of the shareholders' meeting, or board of directors meeting, approving the offering.

 Updated bye-laws of the issuer.

 Dilution of the shareholders and the investors.

 Use of proceeds.

 Any other documents and information requested by the CVM.

 The issuer, together with the underwriters, prepares the prospectus, advised by their respective lawyers and the issuer's auditors.

-The necessary information required to draft the prospectus is compiled through a due diligence process conducted by the underwriters and lawyers involved in the offering and the auditors.
+The information required to draft the prospectus is compiled through a due diligence process conducted by the underwriters and lawyers involved in the offering and the auditors.
 This is to better understand the business of the issuer, its economic, financial, legal and operational situation, as well as the risks it faces.

-If a prospectus contains any untrue or misleading information, or fails to disclose any material aspect required, the CVM can impose penalties against the issuer and the lead underwriter.
+If a prospectus contains any untrue or misleading information, or fails to disclose any material aspect required, the CVM can impose penalties on the issuer and the lead underwriter.
 Penalties vary from a warning and fines to cancellation of the registration or of the authorisation to carry out activities in the securities market.

-Under the Criminal Code, a false statement regarding the financial condition of a publicly-held company provided by its management or the fraudulent concealment related to such information, in a prospectus, can be punished by imprisonment from one to four years and a fine, if the fact does not constitute a crime against the popular economy.
+Under the Criminal Code, a false statement regarding the financial condition of a publicly-held company provided by its management or fraudulent concealment related to such information, in a prospectus, can be punished by imprisonment from one to four years and a fine, if the fact does not constitute a crime against the popular economy.
 If the false statement constitutes a crime against the popular economy, the punishment will be increased to imprisonment from two to ten years and a fine.
 A crime against the popular economy occurs when a false statement in a prospectus is made for purposes of substitution, sale or purchase of securities.